logo still in the oven, but we are already here

 What guides us

 We don't follow just one method.
-Instead, we draw from:
+Instead, we draw from a range of approaches, including:

 What matters most to us: